Data and Methodology#

 • Forest land

-The currently using data source for land use (FAOSTAT) includes the following types of forestry land: primary forest, secondary forest, planted forest, and naturally regenerated forest.
+The currently used data source for land use (FAOSTAT) includes the following types of forestry land: primary forest, secondary forest, planted forest, and naturally regenerated forest.
 In the land use module, we re-classify those forest lands into three categories:

 • Unmanaged forest